7.1 Sexual Assault First Response and Victim Rights

 • Consent under Penal Code Sec.
 1.07 means assent in fact, and silence, coercion, incapacity, unconsciousness, or intoxication can defeat consent.

-• Peace officers must provide sexual assault victims written referrals, rights notice, Track-Kit information, and an offer to request a forensic medical examination.
+• Peace officers must provide sexual assault victims written referrals, a rights notice, Track-Kit information, and an offer to request a forensic medical examination.

-• A trauma-informed response avoids judgmental language, avoids why questions, and lets the victim recall information in the order it returns.
+• A trauma-informed response avoids judgmental language, avoids 'why' questions, and lets the victim recall information in the order it returns.

-Last updated: May 2026
+Last updated: June 2026

 Sexual Assault Response and Victim Rights